rocrill/crock-on/README.md

   The color scheme, design and images were chosen to create an attractive site that will interest users in searching through the recipes and site pages.

-  * As a site owner, I want maintain a safe and secure site where only registered users can share content and comment on other's posts, and where all posts are monitored for quality, and comments for inappropriate content.
+  * As a site owner, I want to maintain a safe and secure site where only registered users can share content and comment on other's posts, and where all posts are monitored for quality, and comments for inappropriate content.

   Result: Pass